GreenNBlacko/Choice-picker/README.md

 - 1.025.dev *Should be out until 05/28 21:00(UTC +2:00)*

 # IOS SECTION
-- 1.025.dev.prerelease *LINK: Due to device that can export to IOS limitations, IOS users will have to wait* (No links yet...
+- 1.025.dev.prerelease *LINK: Due to devices that can export to IOS platforms limitations, IOS users will have to wait* (No links yet...
 Sorry IOS users)

 # CHANGELOG